mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETED: shortcut link to your user profile in header

 * UNABLE TO REPLICATE: doc set to public but went to doccloud as private when Stuart L uploaded something

+* COMPLETED: fix error when adding a document to an account w/o doccloud creds; it would error bc of logic issues

+* FIXED: upload issue due to logic updates
+	* password decryption step was accidentally deleted in previous commit